MoreloNetwork/blockchain-explorer/README.md

-# Arqma Onion Blockchain Explorer
+# ArQmA Onion Blockchain Explorer

 Currently available Arqma blockchain explorers have several limitations which are of special importance to privacy-oriented users: